 I says, “I’m here in New York.”

 He says, “Great!
 Come on over.
 I’m negotiating with Polydor and having a rough time, come on over.”

 So it just so happened the president of Polydor was a good friend of mine, cause I distributed Polydor Records and I come over and James is there with his entourage With Hendry his hairdresser and everyone else.
 Al Sharpton.
+Charles Bobbit.
 The whole crew.

 So Polydor’s President calls me over to the side and says, “I think they’re gonna throw me outta the fuckin window here, you gotta help me!”

 I said, “Ok whats the problem?”

 See I happen to know from bein in the street and knowin the business, and Polydor knew that James was breaking out in Europe and all over the world very big.
 Maybe James didn’t know that at the time, cause he was always right here in the states, but I knew from my street information that his records were breaking out all over the world, very big, and his contract was up for a negotiation yknow.

 A jet?
 I says okay and so I says to the Polydor pres, “You want this thing to go down where everything is cool, get James Brown a jet plane.”

 Now they wouldna done it unless they knew his record was huge around the world cause his records weren’t doing that great here in the states at the time, they were doin good, cause he had a pretty good fan base, but where people would sell a half a million records, James was down to 2 or 3 hundred thousand in the states, but around the world in every other country his records were huge in the dance clubs, the pre discos in Europe.

 And that’s how I got James Brown a jet from Polydor.”